 12. Owls serve as natural pest control for farmers.

 Owls eat a lot of rodents.
 A single barn owl family will eat 3000 rodents in a four-month breeding cycle.
 One owl can eat 50 pounds of gophers in a year.
 Many farmers are installing owl nesting boxes in the hopes that owls will clean out pests like gophers and voles from their land.
 This natural form of pest control is safer and cheaper than using poison, and it’s better for the owls too.
 Many owls die each year from eating rodents that have been poisoned.

 13. Owls were once a sign of victory in battle.

 In ancient Greece, the Little Owl was the companion of Athena, the Greek goddess of wisdom, which is one reason why owls symbolize learning and knowledge.
 But Athena was also a warrior goddess and the owl was considered the protector of armies going into war.
 If Greek soldiers saw an owl fly by during battle, they took it as a sign of coming victory.

 Owls have been popular since ancient times.
-They show up in Egyptian hieroglyphs and the 30,000-year-old cave paintings in France.
+They show up in Egyptian hieroglyphs and in 30,000-year-old cave paintings in France.
 Falconers have used owls since the Middle Ages, although not as commonly as other birds.
 Today, we still love owls.
 Though it’s illegal to keep them as pets in the United States, they’re intelligent and sociable.
-(Most of the time, anyway—owls can attack humans when feeling threatened.)
-In Japan, there are even owl cafés, where you can hang out with owls while drinking tea.
+(Most of the time, anyway—owls can also attack humans when feeling threatened.)